-Please contact the Chaplain if you or your son or daughter are interested in being prepared for Confirmation.
+Please contact our priest if you or your son or daughter are interested in being prepared for Confirmation.

 Confirmation is derived from the Latin word confirmare, which means “to strengthen.”
 Confirmation includes a public profession of the faith which, for those baptised as infants, was confessed by parents and God-parents at baptism.
 It is also a means of grace, a sacramental gift where the bishop prays while laying hands on each confirmand that he or she may be confirmed or strengthened by the gift of the Holy Spirit.